 lockleys SA open plan lounge room with high ceiling

-There’s an abundance of natural light, which filters in through clerestory windows and large eaves upstairs, and wrap-around, floor-to-ceiling windows on the ground floor.
+Natural light floods in through clerestory windows, large eaves upstairs, and wrap-around floor-to-ceiling windows on the ground floor.

 The Kanellos family have lived in the Lockleys area for a long time, and the nearby River Torrens holds many childhood memories for Tony.
 It only seemed fitting that this would be the area they would build their forever home.
 This site was originally occupied by a small house and remnants of a market garden that the previous owner was trying to sell in four parts.
 For sale for a few months with no luck, the property was relisted with three blocks for sale, each with a 15m frontage.
 “This we could work with,” say Tony and Tania.

 The Kanelloses had only one main request for their abode: “A modern home that would make the most of the views and surrounds.”
-Family friend and architect Damian Campagnaro from DC Architecture had inspired Tony and Tania with his “House for a car” design in Mount Osmond, so he and his team were given full creative freedom to “design a home that looked fabulous but wouldn’t cost a fortune”.
+Family friend and architect Damian Campagnaro from DC Architecture had inspired Tony and Tania with his “House for a car” design in Mount Osmond, so he and his team had full creative freedom to design a home that looked fabulous but wouldn’t cost a fortune.
 Damian and DC Architecture set out to create Tony and Tania’s modern family home using simple, low-maintenance and affordable materials to dramatic effect.
-While large wrap-around windows and an 11m pool on the home’s ground floor ate into the budget, the exterior was designed and built without the use of a single brick.
-Instead, black-and-white Colorbond steel cladding was used.
-The home’s uniqueness was to come from the two-storey, black, geometric, steel facade that covers the back and front of the home and was made to measure on site.
+Large wrap-around windows and an 11m pool on the home’s ground floor drove up the budget.
+The design team built the exterior without using a single brick.
+Instead, they used black-and-white Colorbond steel cladding.
+The home’s uniqueness comes from the two-storey, black, geometric steel facade that covers both the front and back, custom-made on site.

 lockleys SA house kitchen